tlswg/tls13-spec/draft-ietf-tls-tls13.md

 which established the PSK.
 The PSK used to encrypt the early data MUST be the first PSK listed in the client's "pre_shared_key" extension.

-0-RTT messages sent in the first flight have the same content types as their corresponding messages sent in other flights (handshake, application_data, and alert respectively) but are protected under different keys.
+0-RTT messages sent in the first flight have the same (encrypted) content types as their corresponding messages sent in other flights (handshake, application_data, and alert respectively) but are protected under different keys.
 After receiving the server's Finished message, if the